oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

   validated against the "CSAF Base" profile.
 + Local or private profiles MAY exist and tools MAY choose to support them.
-+ If an official profile and a private profile exists, tools MUST validate against the official one from the standard.
++ If an official profile and a private profile exists, tools SHALL validate against the official one from the standard.

 == Profile 1: CSAF Base